Time for action on fly tipping in Preston - is this the worst site in the city?

-This must stop - call for action after repeated fly tipping on Preston street
+This must stop - call for action after repeated fly tipping makes Preston street a real grot spot

 This was the squalid scene today at what could be one of the worst fly tipping horror spots in Preston.